 Numbers Speak !!

-Assumption : We are assuming that investments were started from year 2007 , It has both a part of Bull markets and Bear market , So i chose that time frame .
+We are assuming that investments were started from year 2007, It has both a part of Bull markets and Bear market, So i chose that time frame.

-Robert believes that Markets are in Bull run and hence it has good chances of Capital appreciation .
-He does not want to miss this chance and decides to borrow money on loan from friends and family or personal loan and invest it . stWhat are his Characteristics at this point .
-Its just like any normal , average investor , where investment decisions are based on emotions , without foresight and too narrow .
-They do not understand the cycles of market and they do not understand that markets moves up and down in every time frame .
+Robert believes that Markets are in Bull run and hence it has good chances of Capital appreciation.
+He does not want to miss this chance and decides to borrow money on loan from friends and family or personal loan and invest it.

-On the other hand Ajay is an informed investor and does understand cycles of Market , He knows that markets run from up to down and the bull market which started in 2003-04 has already run a long way and can turn any time now .
-He understands that its a better idea at this point to not get into debt to invest in stock markets .
-He controls his Greed and will invest only what he has .
-He also decided to invest 50,000 in 2 yrs . but a small amount month by money systematically .
+On the other hand Ajay is an informed investor and does understand cycles of Market, He knows that markets run from up to down and the bull market which started in 2003-04 has already run a long way and can turn any time now.
+He understands that its a better idea at this point to not get into debt to invest in stock markets.
+He controls his Greed and will invest only what he has.
+Also he decided to invest 50,000 in 2 yrs. but a small amount month by money systematically.

 Summary :